LLNL/benchpark/docs/add-a-system-config.rst

 - How many CPUs are there per node on the system
 - What pre-installed MPI/GPU libraries are available

 A system description is a set of YAML files collected into a directory.
-You can generate these files directly, but Benchpark also provides an API where you can represent systems as objects and customize their description with command line arguments.
+Benchpark provides an API where you can represent systems as objects and customize their description with command line arguments.

 Using System API to Generate a System Description
 -------------------------------------------------